dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-09-12-summer-program.md

 - - -

 **Our summer program will begin from July 6th to Aug.
 3rd.
-It will be open Tuesday, Wednesday and Friday from 9:00 am to 3 pm.**
+It will be open Tuesday, Wednesday and Friday from 9:00 am to 3 pm.
+It will be available for kids starting from Ages 5-14.**

 - - -